datalogic/datalogic-android-sdk-selfshopping/README.md

-# EXPERIMENTAL PROJECT - datalogic-android-sdk
+# EXPERIMENTAL PROJECT - datalogic-android-sdk-selfshopping

-Datalogic Androd SDK - see https://datalogic.github.io/ for details.
+Datalogic Androd SDK Selfshopping extension - see https://datalogic.github.io/ for details.

 ## How to use